59 Red Flowers: Complete List With Names and Pictures

 Pentas

 Pentas are perennials known for their beautiful, star-shaped flowers that are charming year after year.
-They come in a wide array of colors, though one of the most stunning is the rich, ruby red they bloom in.
+They come in a wide array of colors, though one of the most stunning is the rich, ruby red.

-Give pentas a lot of sun, since they thrive in the full sunlight and will bloom best when given enough time to soak up some rays.
+Give pentas a lot of sun, since they bloom best when given enough time to soak up some rays.
 The soil should be well-drained and watered fairly frequently.
-However, as lovers of the heat, pentas will be drought-tolerant when well-established.
 Pentas grows best in USDA hardiness zones 9 through 11.

 Peony

-Peonies are happiest when they grow in the full sun, but will tolerate light shade well, especially if you live in a warmer area.
-They thrive best in soils that are of a neutral to acidic pH, so try to keep them away from more acidic soil.
-Good drainage is a must for this plant; this prevents rot.
-Since peonies love fertile soil, you should use fertilizer or compost to really up the nutrition they receive.
+Peonies are happiest in full sun, but will tolerate light shade well, especially if you live in a warmer area.
+They thrive best in soils with a neutral to acidic pH.
+Good drainage is a must for this plant as this prevents rot.
+Since peonies love fertile soil, you should use fertilizer or compost to boost the nutrition they receive.
 Most peonies grow best in USDA zones 3 through 8.

 Petunia